Best mouthwash and what you should look for

 An alcohol-free mouthwash, it fights bad breath for up to 12 hours after use.
 It also claims to be vegetarian and vegan-friendly, kosher, and gluten-free.
 It has also been approved for use by diabetics.
 Users like that it does not burn.

-A mouthwash should be used as part of a complete oral health regimen.
-Some people prefer using two different mouthwashes in the morning and at night.
+Mouthwash should be used as part of a complete oral health regimen.
+Some people prefer using two different types of mouthwash in the morning and at night.
 Teeth whitening mouthwashes generally recommend not rinsing or eating for up to an hour after rinsing, making them more suitable for nightly use.
 If an oral or dental problem persists, schedule an appointment at a Dawson Dental clinic near you.